Jimmy-Trinh/MemorizeGame-SITE-prework/README.md

 The following **additional** features are implemented:

-- [ ] Add mistake counter to let user know
+- [x] Add mistake counter alert to let user know how many wrong guesses they still have before losing.

 ## Video Walkthrough